Table of Contents

 ActiveCampaign, on the flip side, is quite easy to use from the get-go.
 It comes with a clean dashboard with all the nuts and bolts organized along the top-placed taskbar, so you know what to do next without much training.

-The Infusionsoft alternative is also more visual and easy to get around.
+The Infusionsoft alternative is also has a more visual automation workflow for marketing campaign design and easy to get around.
 Even now that Infusionsoft has updated their look and feel.
 But with a ton of enterprise-grade features for small business use, Infusionsoft can’t be blamed—not too much.

 What if you wanted to import your email marketing data from another service such as ConvertKit, GetResponse or Ontraport?

 Infusionsoft does not allow you to import such data while ActiveCampaign does.
 Simply hit import on your ActiveCampaign dashboard and you’ll get the option to upload a CSV export or Ms. Excel file.